 Bake in the oven for 25 mins.
 If it’s the bigger pan you might have to bake for more time.

-Check with toothpick inserted in the centre comes out clean.
+Check with the toothpick inserted in the center comes out clean.

 Cool on the wire rack in the pan for about 5 – 10 minutes.

 Remove from the pan and let it cool completely on the rack.
 Slice when completely cool.

 I halved the recipe and used only one cup of the flour.
 If you are making a large loaf, you can use 9×5 pan.

 The original recipe had Agave nectar if you want to make it vegan.

 I replaced sour cream with curds, maybe this was the reason for the denser bread.
 If you don’t have sour cream you can use soy milk or applesauce.

 Champa says before measuring honey, spray the measuring cup with vegetable oil spray so that it doesn’t stick to the cup.

 She also says you could make these into muffins too.
 Check them at 22 minutes and then increase as needed for regular-sized muffins.
 For mini muffins, check at 12 minutes and then increase as needed.
 I was actually thinking of doing this but will do it next time.

 Check out the Blogging Marathon page for the other Blogging Marathoners doing BM# 26